michael-wall/search-client/README.md

 - It also uses standard Elasticsearch classes such as SearchRequest, SearchType, RequestOptions, SearchSourceBuilder, QueryBuilders, SearchResponse.

 ## ElasticSearchClientUtil.java nestedObjectAggregation method ##
-- Aggregates across fields of a specific custom Liferay Object using Elasticsearch classes such as AggregationBuilders, Aggregations, Nested and Terms.
+- Aggregates across nested fields of the specified custom Liferay Object using Elasticsearch classes such as AggregationBuilders, Aggregations, Nested and Terms.
 - It also uses standard Elasticsearch classes such as SearchRequest, SearchType, RequestOptions, SearchSourceBuilder, QueryBuilders, SearchResponse.

 ## Triggering the sample Elasticsearch client code with Remote Search Client Web widget ##